The Colorectal Cancer Symptoms You Need to Know, Even If You're Young

 - Unexplained weight loss

-If you experience any of these symptoms for more than a week, it’s time to talk to a doctor.
+If you experience any of these symptoms of colon cancer for more than a week, it’s time to talk to a doctor.
 Do your homework before your appointment and find out if you have a family history of colorectal cancer—if you do, it may prompt your doc to screen you, says Dr. Cercek.

 Siegel warns, however, that if you feel brushed off by your MD, you may need to push for further screening.
 “Most young people will just have some blood in their stool, and it will be diagnosed as hemorrhoids, which is the most likely thing,” she says.
 “But we need to raise awareness among physicians that these symptoms need to be followed up.”

 Dr. Cercek agrees.
 “Say, ‘There’s data that colorectal cancer rates are rising in young people, and these symptoms are concerning to me.
 Should I get a colonoscopy?’” she suggests.
 Colonoscopies are used to search for polyps or other masses that can become cancerous.